mwarning/openwrt-examples/README.md

 ### Use Local Source Location

-For development purposes, it is often useful to specify a local repository on the same computer to apply new commits and build new images/packages without much hassle.
+For development purposes, it is often useful to specify a local (git) repository on the same computer to apply new commits and build new images/packages without much hassle.

 1. Create a soft link called git-src in the same folder of your package Makefile.
 I needs to point to the .git folder of your local repository checkout.
 ```